jenaleigh01/CyberPixels/README.md

 2. As a **user** I would like **to see high quality pictures of destinations** so I can decide if I want to go there.

 - On our website there are multiple high quality images of the destinations that capture the beauty of each location.
-Unfortunately the image captions weren't implemented but they can be added in a later revision in the future.
+Image captions describing the locations pictured have not been added but can be later.

 ![Showcase](https://github.com/Libbu/CyberPixels/blob/main/media/showcasesection.png)

 3. As a **site owner** I want **users to be able to enquire about the tour** so that I can **convert them to customers**

 - Our website has an Enquiries page where users can sign up and enquire about the tour.
 The page includes a form that users can fill in to sign up and get the information they need to decide if they'll be going on the tour.
-Unfortunately we didn't implement the submit button giving feedback of the information being sent, however that can be addressed in a later version in the future.

 ![form](https://github.com/Libbu/CyberPixels/blob/main/media/formactual.JPG)